 Time to make the roux!
 Don't worry though, it's super easy and doesn't involve the stove at all.

 Simply mix ¼ cup of butter and ¼ cup of flour together to form a paste.
-I do this right in the 6" Fat Daddio pan that I'll use to pressure cook the roux.
+I do this right in the (affiliate link)6" Fat Daddio pan that I'll use to pressure cook the roux.
 You can use any pan that fits on the top of the rack as long it's pressure safe.

 Put the pressure lid on and pressure cook on high for ZERO minutes.
 Take the time down until it reads zero and press start.
 When the time is up, do an immediate release.